silveredgold/vortex-sfm/README.md

 > Full details of the extension project and how to get started are available at [vortex-sfm.silveredgold.vip](vortex-sfm.silveredgold.vip)

-The project has been rewritten to remove the need for multiple Vortex extensions and the USPU tool has now been deprecated in favour of a new feature included in the latest versions of the Vortex extension (thanks again agc93 for helping out).
+The project has been rewritten to remove the need for multiple Vortex extensions and the USPU tool has now been deprecated in favour of a new feature included in the latest versions of the Vortex extension (thanks agc93 for helping out).

 ### Vortex Extension